Skip to Content

 This is where I really wished the announcer would have been more enlightening.
 Who were these people, why were they in the parade?
 What was special about them?
 What did their costumes represent?
 Without some context it was underwhelming.

-two dancers in action at the gathering of nations.
+Two dancers in action at the gathering of nations.

 Beyond that there are food vendors, some selling native American food and some selling the usual fair food: lemonade, hamburgers and so on.
 There is also a large marketplace.